axieax/dungeonmania/assumptions.md

 - If the player has a `SunStone` and the `Key` to open that door, `SunStone` takes priority to open the door. i.e Any `Key` are not consumed by the player if they have a `SunStone`.
 - `SunStone` takes priority when building an item with `Treasure`.
 - `SunStone` is consumed if it is only used as a material in building an item (retained in player inventory if used for bribing).
-- `SunStone` cannot be interchanged with `Treasure` for completing the Goals
+- `SunStone` cannot be interchanged with `Treasure` for completing the Goals.

 ### TheOneRing